koctukk-eng/tg-vacancy-public-monitor/README.md

 - `channels` — list of channel usernames (no `@`, just the name)
 - `feeds` — optional list of RSS/Atom job board feeds, each as `{"name": "...", "url": "..."}` (or a plain URL string)
-- `include_keywords` — at least one of these must appear in a post
+- `include_keywords` — each entry is either a plain string (matches if it appears anywhere in a post) or a list of strings like `["product manager", "automotive"]` (matches only if ALL parts appear in the same post — use this for generic titles that exist across many industries, so you don't get flooded with irrelevant matches)
 - `exclude_keywords` — stop words: if even one is present, the post is discarded

 Changes take effect automatically on the next run.